 3.5 Priorities for Ongoing Maintenance

 Describe any plans and activities currently or expected to be implemented by the Landlord as priorities to maintain or improve the property, including ranch roads and watering infrastructure, and to achieve special resource results, such as restoration of oak woodlands, minimizing erosion and pollution, controlling shrub encroachment, or carbon sequestration.
-Describe ongoing strategies that will be used and timing of these activities to maintain the vegetation at desired levels and conditions (see Item *5.4 Forage Utilization and Residue Standards).
+Describe ongoing strategies that will be used and timing of these activities to maintain the vegetation at desired levels and conditions (see MAP Guidance Item *5.4 Forage Utilization and Residue Standards).

 4.0 Grazing Management Goals, Objectives, and Performance Standards